 Whether it’s a professional actor, a family friend, or an employee, pay them to be in your video and get them to release any claims to video rights in the future.
 Same goes for any contractors or vendors you hire to help you make your video.

-While it might seem a bit paranoid to get a release from everyone that touches your video, it’s the smartest way to protect yourself from problems down the road, as copyright laws favor the people that actually create the video, not the people that pay for that right.
-The good news is, boilerplate releases are easy to find.
+While it might seem a bit paranoid to get a release from everyone who touches your video, it’s the smartest way to protect yourself from problems down the road as copyright laws favor the people who actually create the video, not the people who pay for that right.
+The good news is that boilerplate releases are easy to find.